Fusion-Lightguns/Fusion-Guns-Boards/README.md

 Arduino IDE "boards" to make your micro processor act like a Fusion Lightgun

-# Useage
+# Useage/FYI

 - If you have IDE open close it.

+- Download the board you wanan use .

-- Extract Fusion......_Boards.zip to wherever IDE has boards stoed at.
-Mine are at C:\Users\YOURNAME\AppData\Local\Arduino15\packages
+- Extract Board.zip to wherever IDE has boards stored at.
+Mine are at C:\Users\gonezo\AppData\Local\Arduino15\packages

 - Open Arduino IDE